StormCreeper/StormCreeper/README.md

 Hi there!
 I'm Telo, a computer graphics student with a passion for experimenting with various graphical concepts.
 Currently pursuing my studies at Telecom Paris and IP Paris, specializing in computer graphicst.

 ## Interests 💻
+- Computer graphics concepts: voxel raytracing, volume rendering, pathtracing
 - 3D programming in OpenGL with C++, and shader programming in GLSL
 - Programming in Java, C, C#, Web
-- Experienced in CG concepts: voxel raytracing, volume rendering, pathtracing
 - Simulation (rigidbody and softbody, particle-based physics)
 - Game development